 - If you have Polish citizenshipbut you do not have a passport, you will need to apply for a Polish passport.
 The application is submitted in person at any Polish Consulate after prior appointment www.e-konsulat.gov.pl.
 To obtain a Polish passport, you must provide a valid photo ID, a Polish birth certificate, and passport photographs.
 The fee for issuing a passport is currently around USD 132, which is paid in cash when applying for the passport.
 The waiting time for the passport is typically 4-6 weeks, while a temporary passport can be ready within 2 weeks.

-- If you have Polish citizenship but no passport, you will need to apply for your passport.
-This process can take some time, but it is not particularly difficult, and we can assist you with this step (see below).
+- If you do not have Polish citizenship the first and most important step is to determine if you can obtain Polish citizenship.
+This process will take some time, but we can help you with this (see below).

 Please feel free to contact us in the event of any questions or to let us know you are interested.

 We look forward to having you join the Polish National Team!